haohcraft/haohcraft.github.io/pages/2016-03-17-interesting-redux-repo/index.md

 ##### [Redux-Component](https://github.com/tomchentw/redux-component)
 > A isolated redux store is created for each React component instance.
 It has nothing to do with your global flux architecture.

+There are four parts:
+1. to create the store with component's reducer
+2. to use that `store.dispatch` to configure its actions, `mapDispatchToActions`
+3. to use `store.subscribe` to make sure that every acton fired would trigger the component's `setState(store.getState())`
+4. there are a few housekeeping thinking, like subscribe/unsubscribe with the store and exposing React lifecyle APIs

 ##### [multireducer](https://github.com/erikras/multireducer)
 > A utility to wrap many copies of a single Redux reducer into a single key-based reducer.